spruceid/mobile-sdk-rs/README.md

 # Mobile SDK Uniffi Bindings

+> [!IMPORTANT]
+> This repo has been archived in favor of a monorepo, please see https://github.com/spruceid/sprucekit-mobile.

 ## Maturity Disclaimer

 In its current version, Mobile SDK has not yet undergone a formal security audit